-- Now, I commend you because you did – and do – remember me in everything, and you hold tightly to the traditions just as I delivered them to you.
+- Now, I commend you because you have remembered me in everything, and you hold tightly to the traditions just as I delivered them to you.

-- For also, man wasn’t created for woman, but woman for man.
+- For also, man wasn’t created for the woman’s sake, but woman for the man’s sake.

 - Yet in the Lord, neither is woman separate from man, nor man separate from woman.